 In LA's Fairfax district, where ethnic groups abound, four households celebrate Thanksgiving amidst family tensions.
 In the Nguyen family, the children's acculturation and immigrant parents...
 See full summary »

-New Dehli in March 1947.
+New Dehli, India, March 1947.
 The huge and stately Viceroy's Palace is like a beehive.
-Its five hundred employees are busy preparing the coming of Lord Louis Mountbatten, who has just been appointed new (and last) viceroy of India by prime minister Clement Attlee.
-Mountbatten, whose difficult task consists of overseeing the transition of British India to independence, arrives at the Palace, accompanied by Edwina, his liberal-minded wife and Pamela, his eighteen-year-old daughter.
-Meanwhile, in the staff quarters, a love story is born between Jeet, a Hindu, and Aalia, a Muslim beauty.
-Things will prove difficult - not to say very difficult - both on the geopolitical and personal level.Written by
+Its five hundred employees are busy preparing the coming of Louis Francis Albert Victor Nicholas Mountbatten, 1st Earl Mountbatten of Burma (Hugh Bonneville), who has just been appointed new (and last) Viceroy of India by Prime Minister Clement Attlee.
+Mountbatten, whose difficult task consists of overseeing the transition of British India to independence, arrives at the Palace, accompanied by Edwina (Gillian Anderson), his liberal-minded wife and Pamela (Lily Travers), his eighteen-year-old daughter.
+Meanwhile, in the staff quarters, a love story is born between Jeet Kumar (Manish Dayal), a Hindu, and Aalia Noor (Huma Qureshi), a Muslim beauty.
+Things will prove to be difficult, not to say very difficult, on the geopolitical and personal level.Written by

-The film is based broadly on real historical events, with added fictional personal and romantic dramatic elements.
-The main events take place in 1947, with further textual and visual references to historical events in 1948-1950.
+This movie is based broadly on real historical events, with added fictional personal and romantic dramatic elements.
+The main events take place in 1947, with further textual and visual references to historical events in 1948 to 1950.
 See more »

 Was this review helpful to you?